Algebraic characterizations of homeomorphisms between algebraic varieties: Comparison between saturation, seminormalization and weak normalization

-We end this section by providing explicit examples to illustrate that the notion of saturation and seminormalization do not coincide for varieties, in any dimension.
+From \cite[Rem.
+1.4]{C}, we know that the notions of relative weak normalization and relative saturation differ in any characteristic when we do not consider integral extensions of rings and integral morphisms of varieties.
+We end this section by providing explicit examples to illustrate that the notions of relative saturation and seminormalization do not coincide for varieties over an algebraically closed field of characteristic null, in any dimension.
 The examples are built on Example \ref{exVitdetail}, constructed from a nodal curve, for which we offer two arguments : a simple geometric one, and a direct computational one in order to construct the generalization in any dimension in Example \ref{exVitdetail2}.

 \begin{ex} \begin{enumerate} \item Let $X$ be the nodal plane curve with coordinate ring $A=k[X]=k[x,y]/(y^2-x^2(x+1))$.
 Its normalization $X'$ has coordinate ring $A'=k[X']=k[x,z]/(z^2-(x+1))=A[y/x]$ and the inclusion $A\to A'$ is given by $(x,y)\mapsto (x,xz)$.
 Let $Y$ be defined by removing one of the two points $p=(0,1)$ and $q=(0,-1)$ of $X'(k)$ lying above the singular point of $X(k)$, say $p$.
 The coordinate ring of $Y$ is and we have a sequence of inclusions $A\to A'\to B$.